ankschoubey/blog/src/content/post/philosophy/core-values/team-work/narcissism.md

 ---
 comments: true
-description: Everyone has snakes.
+excerpt: Everyone has snakes.
 We have it too.
 tags:
  - psychology
  - philosophy